Jotschi/vertx-loom/README.md

+# Disclaimer

+Work on this PoC has __concluded__.
+A dedicated [Discord Channel](https://vertx.io/channels/) has been setup to discuss further ideas around Vert.x and Loom.

-# Vert.x Loom Wrapper Codegen
+## Vert.x Loom Wrapper Codegen

 This project contains a proof of concept implementation for a codegen wrapper API that provides virtual async-await support to Vert.x